We stand up for you.

 ISSUES THAT WE WERE A CHAMPION ON AND WON

 A seemingly simple request took a lot of effort but we pulled off a win with restaurants and bars being granted the opportunity to sell sealed cocktails to go.

 Pushed for Wisconsin to mirror the federal government and allow for expenses paid with COVID PPP loan & RRF grant proceeds to also be

 “We’re All In” Grants

-WRA worked with the Wisconsin Department of Revenue and the Wisconsin Economic Development Corporation to help restaurant and hospitality operators claim over $670 million in grants during COVID.
+WRA worked with the Governor, Wisconsin Department of Revenue and the Wisconsin Economic Development Corporation to help restaurant and hospitality operators claim over $670 million in grants during COVID.

 Unemployment Insurance Account Replenishment